designerbrett/trestles-hugo/site/content/post/are-you-ready-for-increased-healthcare-costs.md

 ---
 title: Are you ready for increased Healthcare costs?
 date: 2013-09-30T07:10:00.000Z
-tags: >-
-  List [ "San Clemente Chiropractor" "obamacare chiropractic" "chiropractor san clemente"

-  "chiropractic and obamacare" "San Clemente Chiropractic" "Chiropractor obamacare" ]
+tags: ["San Clemente Chiropractor" "obamacare chiropractic" "chiropractor san clemente" "chiropractic and obamacare" "San Clemente Chiropractic" "Chiropractor obamacare"]
 description: >-
   If you have an insurance plan younger than 3 years old you may have received a letter like the picture in the slideshow above.
 This may have come as a shock